 A group of super talented canines running around Canada solving problems?
 What’s not to like?
 A lot actually.
 That’s not the point.
-The faster you make peace with this show, the better.
+The faster you make peace with these kids’ cartoon characters and their adventures, the better.

-Entering its third decade, the nautical nonsense of this show is as popular as ever.
+Entering its third decade, this nautical nonsense is as popular as ever.
 Multiple generations of kids have now grown up with the silly tales of a sea sponge who works as a fry cook, and they’re better for it.

 It’s weird to think of Daniel Tiger as a Mr. Rogers Neighborhood spin-off because the show has carved out its own identity in the past eight years.
 It’s still a worthy bearer of Fred Rogers’s legacy, with the denizens of the Neighborhood of Make-Believe taking part in stories that teach life lessons.
 It’s also more bearable if you imagine that it all takes place in the Matrix.